royrapoport/channelstats/datamodel.md

 If the report size is smaller than 300K, we'll just store the report text in `value`.

 If the report size is larger than 300K, we'll chunk it up into 300K chunks.
 Each will be given its own unique report_id and stored in its own row.
 Then, the report ID for that chunk will be stored as the value of the particular index of that chunk.

 So for example, if the report with report_id `foo` is "whatever" and chunk size is limited to 2, we'll break it into `wh`, `at`, `ev`, and `er`
 (chunks 0, 1, 2, 3 in order).  `foo` will have 4 keys in addition to `report_id`: 0, 1, 2, 3.
 Each key will have as its value another report_id -- e.g. 0:foo-0, 1:foo-1, etc.
-Then report_id foo-0 will have an entry in the table whose `value` is `wh`
+Then report_id foo-0 will have an entry in the table whose `value` is `wh`.

 ## User